-One of the worst kind of experience you can have as an interviewee is when the interview is one-sided: you need to answer a bunch of questions but you don’t get the chance to ask any.
-As a hiring manager I try to make sure there’s always enough time for the candidates to know more about the role, the team(s), the company, whatever they are interested in.
-To help you prepare better – both as interviewers and interviewees – I’ve gone through my ~200 interview notes and gathered the twelve questions (because top 10 is way too click-baity) that were asked in most of the sessions:
+One of the worst kinds of experiences you can have as an interviewee is when the interview is one-sided: you need to answer a bunch of questions but you don’t get the chance to ask any.
+As a hiring manager, I try to make sure there’s always enough time for the candidates to know more about the role, the team(s), the company, whatever they are interested in.
+To help you prepare better – both as interviewers and interviewees – I’ve gone through my ~200 interview notes and gathered the twelve questions (because the top 10 is way too clickbaity) that were asked in most of the sessions:

 - What technology stack do you have and how did it evolve?